Policies Targeting Existing Buildings

 Incentives

-The city offers commercial property owners access to property assessed clean energy (C-PACE) financing for energy efficiency upgrades and renewable energy installations through the St. Paul Port Authority.
+Saint Paul offers commercial and multifamily property owners access to financing for energy efficiency upgrades in new construction and improvements through the Saint Paul Port Authority’s MinnPACE (C-PACE) and Trillion BTU programs.

 Additionally, developments receiving more than $200,000 must meet the Minnesota SB 2030 energy standard.